Venera-17: History

 In 2003, Venera-D was proposed to the Russian Academy of Sciences for its "wish list" of science projects to be included into the Federal Space Program in 2006–2015.
 During the formulation of the mission concept in 2004, the launch of Venera-D was expected in 2013 and its landing on the surface of Venus in 2014.
 In its original conception, it had a large orbiter, a sub-satellite, two balloons, two small landers, and a large long-lived lander (≈3 h).

 By 2011, the mission had been pushed back to 2018, and scaled back to an orbiter with a subsatellite orbiter, and a single lander with an expected 3-hour operation time.
 By the beginning of 2011, the Venera-D project entered Phase A (Preliminary Design) stage of development.

 Following the loss of the Phobos-Grunt spacecraft in November 2011 and resulting delays in all Russian planetary projects (with the exception of ExoMars, a joint effort with the European Space Agency), the implementation of the project was again delayed to no earlier than 2026.

 The possible detection of phosphine in Venus's atmosphere by ALMA in September 2020 spurred a renewed push to implement the Venera-D project.
 Because of complications since the 2022 Russian invasion of Ukraine, the project has been delayed again; as of 2024, Venera-D is planned for launch no earlier than 2036.

 Status

 Lavochkin Association are leading the effort in the development of the mission concept architecture.
 From 2018 to 2020, the second phase of the science activities between NASA and the Russian Space Research Institute (IKI) continued to refine the science concepts, the orbiter and lander mission architecture, as well as a detailed examination of the types of aerial platforms that could address key Venus science in situ.
 Additional workshops were held as the mission concept develops.
-From the standpoint of total mass delivered to Venus, the best launch opportunities occur in 2029 and 2031.
+From the standpoint of total mass delivered to Venus, the best launch opportunities will occur in 2029 and 2031.